October 5, 2011: Apple co-founder Steve Jobs dies at the age of 56 in his home in Palo Alto, California.

 Apple after Steve Jobs’ death

 All of which goes some way to saying why it was so heartening that Jobs’ death received so much attention.
 He wasn’t the richest technology CEO to die.
 But the reaction showed that his life — faults and all — meant a lot to a great number of people.
 Jobs helped create products people cared about, and in turn they cared about him.

-A lot has changed at Apple since Jobs died — which is exactly what he made clear he wanted to happen.
+A lot has changed at Apple since Jobs died.
+And that is exactly what he made clear he wanted to happen.
 Gauntlets he laid down about never wanting to see a stylus on an iPad have been, wonderfully, cast aside with the Apple Pencil.
 Jobs always pushed engineers to prove him wrong, so I think he couldn’t have been any happier with the result.

-But it’s still the same company Jobs imbued with a strong vision back in the 1980s (and arguably the late ’70s).
+But it’s the same company Jobs imbued with a strong vision back in the 1980s (and arguably the late ’70s).
 And, hey, the product lines he set in motion continue to be extremely profitable — as do the movies made by Pixar, which Jobs helped bring to prominence.

 Memories of Steve Jobs

 What are your resounding memories of Steve Jobs?
 Where were you when you heard he had passed away?
 What was his single biggest achievement, in your view?
 Leave your comments below.